Skip to main content

 Webhooks

-Personal access tokens — Create a user-scoped token for scripts, CLI workflows, Workers, or trusted tools.
+Personal access tokens — Authenticate as yourself for scripts, CLI workflows, Workers, or trusted tools.

 Authorization — Implement the OAuth 2.0 flow for public connections.